Pieter Pourbus: Influence and fame

-Blondeel passed away in 1561, and Pourbus soon surpassed him in fame.
+Blondeel died in 1561, and Pourbus soon surpassed him in fame.
 In the years that followed, he taught many apprentices, including his son and Antonius Claeissens.

 One of his most well-known paintings from this period is his Portrait of a Woman with Unknown Coat of Arms (1565).
 In spite of the coat of arms, the subject of the painting has not yet been identified.
 It has been suggested that she might be part of the De Grave family, who were originally from Flanders but settled in Andalusia.
 The painting was often taken to be a portrait of Mary, Queen of Scots for much of the nineteenth century.
 Scholars have noted the painting's smooth, enamel-like stylisation, and the woman's introverted and enigmatic quality.
 This is reminiscent of Guicciardini's assertions that in Bruges, "Women are as beautiful, charming, modest and temperate as in any town in these lands".

 In 1567, Pourbus produced a portrait of Knight François van der Straten, a leading authority in the Liberty of Bruges and an academically trained lawyer.
 He drew inspiration from an allegorical print by Cornelis Theunisz from 1537 in which a child, an hourglass, and a skull reflect the theme of the transience of life in a similar matter to the portrait.

 The motto on his coat of arms, "Absit gloria" ("Reject glory"), also reflects the notion of vanitas.
 The text that he points out on the note beneath his hand reads "Cognitio Dei et natvrae rationalis", which can be translated as "Knowledge of God and reasonable nature".
 Both inscriptions are a reflection of the Renaissance humanist values of rationality, religion, and the worth of education, values that were then becoming dominant among the Northern European upper classes.

 In the same year, he also painted the portrait of Pieter de Corte, the newly appointed bishop of the recently created bishopric of Bruges.
 De Corte was appointed by King Philip II of Spain; the prestige of such a commission indicates the high status that Pourbus had accrued by this time.

 His Portrait of Juan Lopez Gallo and His Three Sons (1568) reflects both Pourbus' artistic style and the strength of his ties to the Spanish upper class.
 There, Pourbus dealt with his clients' differing customs by adjusting the size of his retables to suit the size of altar that was customary in Spain at the time.
 Sometimes, he left the actual execution of paintings for his more distant clients to atelier staff, as shown in his Mount at Calvary in the Cathedral of San Pedro of Soria.